When Ukraine gave away its nuclear weapons

 What exactly was the Maidan revolution?
 Yes, as I said, it started as a protest against Yanukovych and his kneeling before Russia’s pressure.
 The Maidan actually meant that the people wanted to look both to Russia, but also west to Europe.
 The Maidan revolution eventually also became a protest against corruption and the oligarchs’ position of power.

-Throughout the winter of 2013-14, thousands gathered at Maidan Square in Kyiv where they demanded change.
+Throughout the winter of 2013-14, thousands gathered on Maidan Square in Kiev demanding change.
 Yanukovych eventually deployed militia groups and the military against the population.
 Many were killed.
-Finally, Yanukovych fled to Russia.
-Yanukovych was ousted by parliament on February 22, 2014.
+In the end, Yanukovych fled to Russia.
+Yanukovych was thrown out of parliament on 22.
+February 2014.
 He is wanted by Interpol for mass murder and for running away with almost the entire treasury.

 Crimea